Letter from Churchwardens explaining the services in our parish from October to December.

 We are writing to let you know that in the absence of both Revd.
 Becky and Revd.
 Heather, the four Churchwardens, Robert Salkeld and Jane Greenaway (All Saints), Helen Evans and Anthony Bird (St George’s) will be responsible for the running of the church, with the help of Linda Baker, the parish administrator.
 We will ensure all services continue and arrange any pastoral care if needed.

-Our best wishes go to Revd.
-Heather as she starts her maternity leave today and we look forward to welcoming her back in January 2018.
+We congratulate Revd.
+Heather on the arrival of Isaac Emmanuel Thornton Leppard on 15th July and we look forward to welcoming her back in January 2018.

-We are very fortunate to have Revd.
-Julian Poppleton and our retired clergy who have stepped in to fill our rotas for leading services.
-We will also be welcoming some new faces who have offered to help us, some are retired and some are assisting us from St.Thomas’ Church.
+Ww thank the many retired clergy who have stepped in to fill our rotas for leading services and we have been enjoying some new faces who have offered to help us, some are retired and some are assisting us from St.Thomas’ Church.

 Churchwardens’ phone numbers have now been added to the list on our Notice sheets.
 Please feel free to contact one of them if the need arises.
 (Copies of notice sheet can be found under the “What’s Going On” tab)